mmkuang/grayclhn.github.io/102/index.md

 --------------------------------

-Since many students will have access to old exams, etc., from previous times that I've taught this class, it seems only fair that I make some of that material available to everyone.
-You probably should not treat old exams as "practice tests," because I change aspects of the material and the order of the material every year.
+Since many students will have access to old exams, etc., from previous times that I’ve taught this class, it seems only fair that I make some of that material available to everyone.
+You probably should not treat old exams as “practice tests,” because I change aspects of the material and the order of the material every year.
 Most of the exams have an answer key for the multiple choice questions on the last page.